jnoms/virORF_direct/README.md

 virORF_direct: Protein-level analysis of direct RNA sequencing data.

 ## Description
-This repository and pipeline is sufficient to reproduce the work reported in the manuscript [...]
+This repository and pipeline is sufficient to reproduce the work reported in the manuscript "Noncanonical junctions in subgenomic RNAs of SARS-CoV-2 lead to variant open reading frames."

 The purpose of this pipeline is to process direct RNA sequencing (dRNAseq) reads from SARS-CoV-2-infected cells.
 This script maps the reads against the SARS-CoV-2 genome and generates coordinate-derived transcripts and junction coordinates from these alignments.

 Coordinate-derived transcripts are used to characterize the viral open reading frames (ORFs) present in the input dRNAseq transcriptome.
 ORFs are predicted from each coordinate-derived transcript using prodigal, prodigal ORFs are processed to generate protein sequences, and these protein sequences are mapped against annotated and predicted SARS-CoV-2 proteins using the DIAMOND aligner.
 This pipeline then incorporates a script to process the resultant DIAMOND alignments into a series of output files which can be visualized as desired.
 In addition, this pipeline predicts common TRS sequences from the junction coordinates generated at the coordinate-derived transcripts generation step.

-R-markdown files used to generate the figures present in the manuscript [...] are present in bin/R and are not run automatically.
+R-markdown files used to generate the figures present in the manuscript "Noncanonical junctions in subgenomic RNAs of SARS-CoV-2 lead to variant open reading frames" are present in bin/R and are not run automatically.

 All python and bash scripts can be run independently.
 Execute any python script (with -h) or bash script (without arguments) for detailed instructions on how to run them.